 If you are currently dealing with the legal aftermath following the passing of a loved one, Attorney Dean Patrick can provide the assistance and support that you need as an estate is guided through the Michigan probate courts.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies as we help you navigate all matters relating to probate, including (but not limited to) general probate litigation, wills and trusts contests, beneficiary disputes, guardianships, and conservatorships.
 Work with us and you have our sincere promise to carefully plan and manage each step of your legal matter from start to finish.